appsmithorg/appsmith-docs/website/docs/advanced-concepts/audit-logs.md

 :::info
-Audit logs are only available on self-hosted, business edition instances of Appsmith.
+Audit logs are only available on self-hosted, Business Edition instances of Appsmith.
 :::

 ![Access the Audit Logs from the Admin Settings page.](</img/as_auditlogs.png>)